SashaPatsel/coding-drills/new-content/sass/05/README.md

 Again, feel free to style this app however you like.
 If you are not feeling like coming up with a design, please replicate the image below to the best of your abilities.

 - Take as much advantage of Sass as yu possibly can.
-- Remember to first write out your HTML
+- Remember to first write out your HTML.
-- Remember to follow the BEM convention
+- Remember to follow the BEM convention.
 - Use utility classes, variables and mixins where appropriate.
 - Consider whether a block is a reusable component (like a button or card) or a part of the overall layout (something that has unique styling).
+- Don't forget to import new files you create.